jbhuffman/agent/README.md

 ## Session kickoff (recommended)
 Start serious sessions with:

-“Use my v1.0 agent defaults.
-Ask one clarifying question only if necessary, then proceed.”
+"Use my v1.0 agent defaults.
+Ask one clarifying question only if necessary, then proceed."

 ## Files and what they do
 - agent/primer.md